dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ### 1.1 - Version Numbers matter with three.js

 When I first wrote this post I was using r111 of three.js, and the last time I edited this post I was using r127.
 Three.js is a fast moving target when it comes to development, at some point in the future these three.js examples might break become of this.

+### 1.2 - You should really look into the Object3d class when it comes to movement of objects in general in three.js

+A camera in three.js inherits from a base class in three.js called [Object3d](/2018/04/23/threejs-object32/), which is also the case with many other objects that will be part of a scene such as Mesh, Group objects, and many helper objects.

 ## 2 - Basic threejs camera movement example that moves the camera via javaScript code